-Brenda J. Grewell, PhD USDA-ARS Invasive Species and Pollinator Health Research Unit,

-Alligator weed (Alternanthera philoxeroides), a new uninvited weed, has arrived in the Suisun Marsh.
+Brenda J. Grewell, PhD USDA-ARS Invasive Species and Pollinator Health Research Unit Dept of Plant Sciences, UC Davis Alligator weed (Alternanthera philoxeroides), a new uninvited weed species has arrived in the Suisun Marsh.
 This South American immigrant is considered one of the world's most aggressive invasive plant species.
-It was introduced to the southeastern U.S. in about 1900, and aggressively spread throughout waterways and wetlands of southern states.
+It was introduced to the southeastern U.S. in about 1900 and aggressively spread throughout waterways and wetlands of the southern states.
 Arrival in Los Angeles County was noted in 1940, and populations spread to Riverside, Tulare, Kings, and San Bernardino counties.
-California Dept. of Food and Agriculture designates alligator weed an A-rated Noxious Weed.
-A USDA-ARS research team reported the first northern CA observation of alligator weed in August 2017 in Montezuma Slough at Grizzly Island.
-The population in Suisun Marsh is genetically distinct from those in southern California, and therefore this is a new and recent introduction.
-State Park's Division of Boating & Waterways quickly requested a risk assessment by California Dept. of Fish and Wildlife to facilitate permitting for management of the weed.
+The California Department of Food and Agriculture designates alligator weed as an A-rated Noxious Weed.
+A USDA-ARS research team reported the first northern California observation in August 2017 in Montezuma Slough at Grizzly Island.
+The population in Suisun Marsh is genetically distinct from those in southern California, and therefore, this is a new and recent introduction.
+State Park's Division of Boating & Waterways quickly requested a risk assessment by the California Department of Fish and Wildlife to facilitate permitting for management of the weed.
 Treatments were initiated in 2018, and new detections indicated a wider distribution in the Delta and Sacramento River.

 An Alligator Weed Workgroup convened and conducted blitz surveys in 2019.
 New detections documented spread in the Sacramento, San Joaquin and Feather Rivers, Delta and Suisun Marsh.
-The most impacted Suisun areas are Chipps Island, Van Sickle Island-Spoonbill Creek, Montezuma and Cutoff Sloughs.

-Identification: Three best traits for i.d are: 1) opposite leaves, 2) hollow stem, 3) cluster of white flowers less than an inch in diameter on a short stalk at stem nodes or at terminal end of stem.
+The most impacted Suisun areas are Chipps Island, Van Sickle Island-Spoonbill Creek, and Montezuma and Cutoff Sloughs.
+Identification: Three best traits for identification are: 1) opposite leaves, 2) hollow stem, 3) cluster of white flowers less than an inch in diameter on a short stalk at stem nodes or at terminal end of stem.